songzhw/songzhw.github.io/security/2016-02-06-android-security-tips-one.md

 }
 ```

-2. For the Android which is < 4.2
+2.For the Android whose version is < 4.2
 WebChromeClient has three functions :
   * onJsPromot()
   * onJsAlert()
   * onJsConfirm()

-You can use one of them to comunicate JavaScript from Java.
-Like this:
+You can use one of them to comunicate JavaScript from Java, like this:

 ```java
 public boolean onJsAlert(WebView webview, String url, String message, String defaultValue, JsAlertResult result) {